angel2220fly/Block_Hole_33/README.md

-Black Hole 33 Algorithm: from center to the top.
+Black Hole 33 Algorithm:

+From center to the top.